No More Overpacking: How to Pack a Suitcase — Ricardo Beverly Hills Skip to main content

 The Roll

-Rolling tightly reduces wrinkles in casual fabrics and makes it easy to see everything at a glance.
-Items stack vertically so you can pull one out without disturbing the rest.
+Rolling tightly reduces wrinkles in casual fabrics and makes it easy to see everything at a glance..

 • Reduces wrinkles in t-shirts, jeans, casual pants